-Justin has more than 10 years experience working with teens and families.
-His experience spans the fields of teaching and counseling in both residential and special education settings.
-He coaches, teaches, counsels, and supports adolescents dealing with behavioral, academic, and emotional issues in the classroom, through individual teen therapy, family therapy, and in group therapy settings.
+Justin has more than 10 years’ experience working with children, adolescents, and families.
+His experience spans the fields of teaching and counseling in both residential and special education settings as well as private practice psychotherapy.
+Justin also has experience coaching sports such as football, basketball, baseball, and volleyball.

-For Justin, the second most important factor in therapy is the interaction within real life and present-day relationships.
-He knows behavior doesn’t occur in a vacuum, so he involves family members, teachers, and other relevant participants in the change process.
+Justin targets real life and present-day relationships to help clients make change.
+He involves family members, teachers, and other relevant participants in the change process.
 In this regard, Justin considers important systems and cultural factors.

-Justin earned his MS in School Counseling as well as a Post-Master’s Certification in Mental Health Counseling from Johns Hopkins University.
-Justin is a Licensed Graduate Counselor licensed in Washington, DC; a Licensed Graduate Professional Counselor licensed in Maryland; and a Nationally Certified Counselor.
+Justin earned his MS in School Counseling as well as a Post-Master’s Certification in Clinical Mental Health Counseling from Johns Hopkins University.
+Justin is a board-certified counselor through the National Board for Certified Counselors and is licensed in Washington D.C. as a Licensed Professional Counselor.
+Justin is also licensed in Maryland as a Licensed Clinical Professional Counselor.